-Code for America's Fellowship program pairs teams of technologists with local governments for one year to develop digital tools that help cities and counties deliver key public services across health, economic development, and safety and justice and commmunications and engagement.
+Code for America's Fellowship program pairs teams of technologists with local governments for one year to develop digital tools that help cities and counties deliver key public services across health, economic development, safety and justice and commmunications and engagement.
 Applications for 2016 are now closed but let us know you're interested to stay in touch.Let us know you're interested

 The Fellowship was transformative.
 The cities changed us, and we changed them.
 They now have Innovation Departments, open data policies, and civic hacking volunteers.
 And we learned how to take our work — our design, coding, and organizing skills — and apply it to something we love: improving our cities.